gdsc-bvp-nd/Project-Hub/README.md

 Follow these steps
 accordingly to contribute to Hacktoberfest to earn swags and learn something about the open source contribution.

-Website link on which you will contribute "LINK"

 ## Step 1
 Create a account on Github